hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 parameter, and thus of each binary record in the stream.
 Array parameters are unwound in the same way for binary as for CSV data as described above.
-All numeric values are little endian (LSB), integers are always signed and four byte, and floating point values are always IEEE 754 double precision values.
+All numeric values are little endian (LSB), integers are always signed and four byte and floating point values are always IEEE 754 double precision values.

 Dataset parameters of type `string` and `isotime` (which are just strings of ISO 8601 dates) have a maximum length specified in the info header.
 This length indicates how